bhybhybhybhy/YoonGroup/content/_index.md

       text: |
         <br>

-        The **Yoon Research Group** has been a center of excellence for Multiscale Computational Modeling and Artificial Intelligence research, teaching, and practice towards Materials Science and Engineering since its founding in 2025.
+        The **Yoon Research Group** will be a center of excellence for Multiscale Computational Modeling and Artificial Intelligence research, teaching, and practice towards Materials Science and Engineering since its founding in 2025.

 #  - block: collection
 #    content: